alebugariu/alebugariu.github.io/index.md

 ### Research Interests
 My research work focuses on automatically ensuring and increasing the **correctness** (i.e., soundness and completeness/precision) and **performance** of various types of software systems, from program analysis tools (such as static analyzers, SMT solvers, and deductive verifiers) to distributed systems.

+### Student Projects
+I currently have available the following student projects:

 ### Education

 * PhD in Computer Science: ETH Zürich, Switzerland, 2016 - 2022